zemlni/SLogo/README.md

 ## SLogo IDE

+#### Team 8: Gabriel, Keping, Matt, and Nikita

 Our IDE for SLogo let users run (and debug?)
 SLogo programs interactively.
 Users are shown various states of the workspace, and are allowed to change some preferences.

+We started from Feb 17, and ended at March 9.
+Different members put different time and overall it should be 40 hours for each person on average.

+Keping and Matt work on the front-end, and Gabriel and Nikita work on the backend.

+The file to start the project is `main.Main`.

 #### User Input View - Run and Debug: